lmorg/murex/docs/optional/qr.md

 # `qr`

-> Creates a QR code from STDIN
+> Creates a QR code from stdin

 ## Description

-`qr` is an optional builtin which generates a PNG format image based on the input from STDIN. `qr` must be run as a method.
+`qr` is an optional builtin which generates a PNG format image based on the input from stdin. `qr` must be run as a method.

 ## Usage